Free ASVAB Arithmetic Reasoning Practice Test

 - What does the Arithmetic Reasoning subtest cover?

 - Word problems that test your ability to solve real-world math situations.
 One of the 4 AFQT subtests, so it directly affects your enlistment eligibility.
-On the CAT-ASVAB it has 15 questions with about 39 minutes to answer them.
+On the CAT-ASVAB it has 15 questions with about 55 minutes to answer them.
 Topics include: Word problems: rates, percentages, ratios, basic algebra.

 - Are these the same as the real ASVAB questions?

-- No. These are original practice questions calibrated to match the style and difficulty of the real ASVAB.
+- No. These are original practice questions in the same multiple-choice format and topic coverage as the real ASVAB.
 The actual test is a secure exam, so no one publishes its live items.
-Practicing this format is the closest legitimate prep.
+Practicing this format is solid prep, but the real ASVAB score comes only from a test-center sitting.

 Free practice tests for the other subtests